Battlarts: Original Battlarts (1996–2011)

-Even though Battlarts' style was based on shoot wrestling, the promotion often cooperated with other federations and styles, including RINGS, Kingdom, Michinoku Pro and Big Japan Pro Wrestling, therefore matches sometimes resembled more traditional pro wrestling matches.
-The biggest co-promotion occurred on October 17, 1999 when Battlarts and The Great Sasuke's Michinoku Pro Wrestling presented "Michinoku Pro vs. Battlarts", which was headlined by a tag match pitting the owners of both promotions (Great Sasuke and Ishikawa) against Jinsei Shinzaki and Alexander Otsuka.
+Even though Battlarts' style was based on shoot wrestling, the promotion often cooperated with other shoot style and mixed martial arts promotions, including Fighting Network Rings, Kingdom, Michinoku Pro and Big Japan Pro Wrestling, therefore matches sometimes resembled more traditional professional wrestling matches.
+The biggest co-promotion occurred on October 17, 1999, when Battlarts and The Great Sasuke's Michinoku Pro Wrestling produced "Michinoku Pro vs. Battlarts", which was headlined by a tag team match pitting the owners of both promotions (Great Sasuke and Ishikawa) against Jinsei Shinzaki and Alexander Otsuka.

 The promotion ceased running regular shows and events in 2001 due to "management aggravation".
-Battlarts eventually began to run monthly shows mainly in Tokyo, Saitama, and Shizuoka Prefecture, often co-promoting with Daisuke Ikeda's Fu-ten, Kiyoshi Tamura's STYLE-E and Satoru Sayama's Real Japan Pro Wrestling promotions.
-On September 14, 2008 at a press conference with Yuki Ishikawa and Shinjiro Otani Battlarts announced a working agreement with Pro Wrestling ZERO1.
+Battlarts eventually began to run monthly shows mainly in Tokyo, Saitama, and Shizuoka Prefecture, often co-promoting with Daisuke Ikeda's Fu-ten, Kiyoshi Tamura's U-Style and Satoru Sayama's Real Japan Pro Wrestling promotions.
+On September 14, 2008, at a press conference with Yuki Ishikawa and Shinjiro Otani Battlarts announced a working agreement with Pro Wrestling Zero1.

 It was revealed in late December 2010 that Battlarts would be closing their doors sometime in 2011.
 The promotion held its final event on November 5, 2011.

+Kakuto Tanteidan (2023–present)

+On June 26, 2023, Fuminori Abe and Takuya Nomura held a press conference to announce they would hold an independent show titled We Are Kakuto Tanteidan (ぼくらは格闘探偵団, Bokura wa Kakutō Tanteidan) on October 12 at Shinjuku Face, broadcast on Wrestle Universe.
+The idea of reviving Battlarts into a new organization came from founder Abe, a student of Battlarts alumnus Munenori Sawa, who was fascinated by the promotion and aspired to become a professional wrestler, with the ideal of creating a "state-of-the-art B".
+The decision to organize an independent event was made in cooperation with Nomura, and with the support of Yuki Ishikawa, Ikuto Hidaka and others.

+A second event titled Kakuto Tanteidan 2: From Shinjuku With Love (格闘探偵団2〜新宿より愛をこめて〜, Kakutō Tanteidan Tsū: Shinjuku yori ai wo komete) was held on October 23, 2024, then a third titled Kakuto Tanteidan III: One Life to Live (格闘探偵団III～One Life to Live～, Kakutō Tanteidan Surī: One Life to Live) was held at Shin-Kiba 1st Ring on April 8, 2025, followed by Kakuto Tanteidan IV: Straight Ahead (格闘探偵団Ⅳ～Straight ahead～, Kakutō Tanteidan Fō: Straight ahead) on October 23.